Christopher L. Heffner, PsyD, PhD

 My Research and Presentations

-My research has been published in peer-reviewed journals and presented at National Conferences and Professional Organizations, including these.
+My research has been published in peer-reviewed journals and presented at National Conferences and Professional Organizations.

 I have developed and presented symposia, trainings, and invited speeches on topics related to technology, psychology and mental health, supervision, solution-focused interventions, well-being, and professional resilience.
 I also do a little blogging on the intersection of psychology, technology, and mental health.